 These woods near Marlow have some nice walking trails to try.
 Bisham Woods actually consists of several woods including Quarry Wood, Fultness Wood and Inkydown Wood.
 The area covers nearly 400 acres and are considered 'the richest ancient woods in Berkshire'.
 There's lots to see with bluebells, beechwoods, ponds, woodland orchids and some climbs with great views over the Chilterns and Marlow.
 Other features in the wood include an ice house constructed in the 1760’s and Bisham Quarry which provided the stone for Windsor Castle.

 The circular walking route below takes you along various trails in the central and southern section of the woods but there are also bridleways running through Quarry Woods which are suitable for cyclists.
-See the video below for an example of a downhill mountain bike trail you can try.
+Please stick to the marked bridleways if you are on your bike.

 Bisham Woods are thought to have been the original 'Wild Wood' in Kenneth Grahame's 'Wind in the Willows', which he wrote in the nearby village of Cookham Dean.